 April 14, 2024

-The Forgetting: A Journey Through Active Imagination
+The Forgetting: An Active Imagination Experience

 I was wrapped in sorrow, shame, anger, and hate.
 The pressure was unbearable.
 Every breath felt like resistance against something that wanted to crush me.